TS-Logo-Banner

 From the main menu, select "Tools/Options".
 Click the "Prompter" tab.
 Check the box beside "Disable font smoothing."
 Click OK and re-test scroll.

 2. Lower the color depth of your display from 32bit color to 16bit color.
-How you do this depends upon a) the version of Windows you are using, and; b) the type of video card.
+How you do this depends upon a) the version of Windows you are using, and; b) the&nbsp type of video card.
 For specifics on how to set your video card, see the manufacturer's documentation.

 Windows XP